 - A food company holds a "media junket" and invites an Academy Spokesperson to handle media interviews at the event.

-- An Academy Spokesperson must immediately disclose all interests that may arise to the Academy's Public Relations Director that could potentially be considered a conflict.
-When in doubt, the Spokesperson shall consult with the Public Relations Director.
+An Academy Spokesperson must immediately disclose all interests that may arise to the Academy’s Strategic Communications Director that could potentially be considered a conflict.
+When in doubt, the Spokesperson shall consult with the Strategic Communications Director.
 Specific conflict of interest inquiries will be handled on a case-by-case basis.

-- The Academy will review and evaluate potential violations appropriately.
-An Academy Spokesperson who violates this policy shall be advised in writing by the Academy's Public Relations Director within five business days of the time that the Public Relations Director learns of the violation and shall be given the opportunity to respond to the violation and remove the conflict within 30 days.
-The response will be reviewed by Board of Directors' Executive Committee.
+The Academy will review and evaluate potential violations appropriately.
+An Academy Spokesperson who violates this policy shall be advised in writing by the Academy’s Strategic Communications Director within five business days of the time that the Strategic Communications Director learns of the violation and shall be given the opportunity to respond to the violation and remove the conflict within 30 days.
+The response will be reviewed by Board of Directors’ Executive Committee.
 If a conflict exists and is not resolved within 30 days, the person shall be removed from the Program by written communication from the Executive Committee.